jwoLondon/adventOfCode/2019/intcode.md

 #### Shift Base

-Should show input three times: 1 in position mode, 2, after in relative mode and 3 in immediate mode
+Should show input three times: first in position mode, then in relative mode and finally in immediate mode.

 ```elm {l m}
 rmShiftBase : List String